-That we have not misunderstood the disposition of this problem can be seen further on, in Ezra 10:15-17.
+That we. have not misunderstood the disposition of this problem can be seen further on, in Ezra 10:15-17.

 And the children of the captivity did so.
-And Ezra the priest, with certain chief of the fathers, after the house of their fathers, and all of them by their names, were separated, and sat down in the first day of the tenth month to examine the matter.
+And Ezra the priest, with certain chief of traumatic experience faced by the fathers, after the house of Israel.
+Under the leadership of their fathers, and all of them their names, separated, and sat down in the first day of the tenth month to examine the matter.